 After adding files to the playlist, the total playlist time is displayed in the top right corner.
 The duration of an individual file is shown in each row of the playlist in a white font, and beneath this figure the time since the beginning of the playlist is displayed in a smaller light grey font.
+This elapsed time figure can be used as a time check for voice tracks, although this option may limit the re-usability of the voice track.

-To audition a playlist file in your web browser, click the white triangle play button on the left side of its row.
+To audition a playlist file in your web browser, click the white triangle preview button on the left side of its row.
 A pop-up audition window will open, with the playlist starting at the file you clicked.
 Click the small white x icon on the right hand side of each row to remove a file from the playlist.
 You can also drag and drop files to re-order them.